Understanding Eye Twitching: Common Causes and How to Manage Them

 - Eye Strain and Digital Screens

 In today's digital age, many spend long hours in front of computer screens, tablets, and smartphones.
 This can cause eye strain, known as computer vision syndrome, which may result in eye twitching.
 To alleviate eye strain, follow the 20-20-20 rule: every 20 minutes, take a 20-second break and look at something 20 feet away.
-Additionally, ensure your screen is at eye level and have proper lighting to reduce glare.
+Additionally, ensure your screen is at eye level and has proper lighting to reduce glare.

 - Nutritional Deficiencies